MaximilianLloyd/patternvault.nvim/README.md

 ## Default options

-PatternVault provides a couple of.
+PatternVault provides a couple of options to customize the behaviour.

 ```lua
 	local defaults = {